jdberry/tag/README.md

     tag --match \* --descend .

+If no file arguments are given, *match* will enumerate and match against the contents of the current directory:

+    tag --match tagname

 ### List the tags on a file

 This *list* operation lists the given files, displaying the tags on each: